March 2017 - Breaking 19 Minutes for 5k

 It may seem a counter-intuitive approach at first but stick with it and you'll end up fitter, stronger and faster as a result.”

-“Not much to add to what Simon has said, except that when you do your next race it might be worth entering a proper race instead of a parkrun.
+“Not much to add to what Simon and Matt have said, except that when you do your next race it might be worth entering a proper race instead of a parkrun.

-The atmosphere at a race event is slightly different and that may give you the extra push you need.”
+The atmosphere at a race event is slightly different and that may give you the extra push you need.
+Or, go to a different parkrun.
+There are lots of fast courses out there and the change of scenery could really help.”

 Our Member's Answer